 Whether you’re an aspiring artist with pre-professional training, a self-taught artist interested in pursuing formal instruction, or a novice who is curious to tap her creativity, the Lewis Center for the Arts has something to offer you.

 Arts are a core part of the Princeton experience—but by design, you cannot major in a Lewis Center program.
-Instead, committed students of the arts may pursue one or more certificates in Creative Writing, Dance, Theater, or Visual Arts as a complement to academic work in their chosen major.
+Instead, committed students of the arts may pursue one or more certificates in Creative Writing, Dance, Theater, Music Theater, or Visual Arts as a complement to academic work in their chosen major.
 Students who do not pursue certificates may still take creative courses as part of a varied and challenging curriculum.

 This flexible balance is borne of Princeton’s emphasis on a well-rounded liberal arts education, and the recognition that the interplay between creative work and academic research often forges new pathways and possibilities.
 Our distinguished alumni can attest to this.